blr246/smartpool/README.md

 from otherlib import expensive_connection_maker from smartpool import SmartPool, pooled, force_pooling

-# Here, marke pooled a function that makes a thing.
+# Here, mark pooled a function that makes a thing.
 @pooled()
 def my_pooled_thing(something):
     """ Makes a thing.
 Whoof, what a task! """